-Paper records used to be the backbone of every business, but now that we are in the digital age, it’s time to reduce environmental waste.
+Paper records used to be the backbone of every business.
+But now it’s time to reduce environmental waste and embrace digitalization.
 Delayed or misplaced paperwork can be a huge time-waster, especially if it gets lost between departments.
 A recent article from Verizon Connect describes how cutting down on paper results in higher profits and more efficient use of time.
 Instead of spending money on printing paper and ink, forms, receipts, and signatures, they can all be digitized, freeing up your staff to complete other key tasks.

 - It helps your business keep track of customer profiles

-Identifying potential customers and keeping their data constantly updated on your CRM software can help you gain clearer insights into their behavior.
+Identifying potential customers and keeping their data constantly updated in your CRM software can help you gain clearer insights into their behavior.
 A Forbes article explored how learning about your clients can help you tailor your marketing and advertising strategies based on their past preferences and purchasing trends.
-By anticipating their future needs, you’ll be able to stay one step ahead of the competition by fulfilling their key requirements.
+With the right information delivered to you in real time, you can truly do insight selling.
+By anticipating your customers future needs, you’ll be able to stay one step ahead of the competition by fulfilling their key requirements.
 Data analysis can help you decide on the type of loyalty program to implement and decide which new product or service to launch in the future.